Lakeside-Apps/HouzLinc/README.md

 ### Building and Running the App for Development on Windows

 #### Building in Visual Studio
-Building and running the app in Visual Studio is straightforeward: select a configuration (`Debug` or `Release`), select `Any CPU` as the architecture and `HouzLinc (WinAppSDK Packaged)` as the profile.
+Building and running the app in Visual Studio is straightforeward: select a configuration (`Debug` or `Release`), select `Any CPU` as the architecture and `HouzLinc (WinAppSDK Packaged)` as the launch profile.
 Press F5 to build, deploy and debug the app, or Ctrl F5 to run without the debugger.
 Once built, Visual Studio will deploy the app locally and run it.
 Once deployed, you can run that build directly from the Start menu.

 #### Building an Unsigned App Package for Sideloading on Windows
 Using Visual Studio `msbuild`, you can create an MSIX installer package that can be sideloaded on any Windows machine with developer mode turned on.
 Proceed as follows (see [here](https://platform.uno/docs/articles/uno-publishing-windows-packaged-unsigned.html) for more details):